Wilmington's Famous Film and TV Sites

 You'll think you're back in Tree Hill as you make your way through Wilmington and our Island Beaches with the self-guided One Tree Hill locations tour as your guide.
 Take a self-guided walking tour of downtown Wilmington and see highlights of other filming locations around the area.

-Director Andy Fickman's next work, "One True Loves" is set to beginning filming in Wilmington this October.
+Director Andy Fickman's next work, "One True Loves" is currently filming in Wilmington.
 Starring Broadway actress Phillipa So and Marvel star Simu Liu, the film follows the story of Emma, a young woman whose high school sweetheart goes missing on their wedding anniversary.
 When her husband is found alive years later, Emma, newly-engaged to another man, must choose between the two.

 The Netflix featured film "Along for the Ride" filmed in Carolina Beach, Kure Beach and Wilmington.
 The storyline is set in a charming beach town and based on the popular young-adult novel written by Sarah Dessen.
 The cast includes Andie MacDowell, Kate Bosworth, Dermot Mulroney, Emma Pasarow and Belmont Cameli.
 In the film, a teenage girl spends a summer with her father and step-family at the beach, where she meets an adventurous boy who encourages her to try new things.
 Film locations include the Carolina Beach Boardwalk, Kure Beach Fishing Pier and many nearby businesses.

 “I.S.S.,” a space thriller following astronauts who receive a distressing message from Earth, was filmed in Wilmington.
 Put on by LD Entertainment, the movie stars Chris Messina and Pilou Asbaek and is directed by Gabriela Cowperthwaite.